 A parallel plate capacitor is one of the simplest capacitors in which two parallel metallic plates, each of area A, are separated from one another by a small distance d.
 An insulating medium like air, paper, mica, glass etc separates the plates.
 The plates are connected to the terminals of a battery, as shown in Fig. 16.9.
-Suppose that these plates acquire +q and a shorter when the consistent is fully aborded.
-These

--q charge when the capacitor is fully charged.
+Suppose that these plates acquire +q and -q charge when the capacitor is fully charged.
 These charges set up a uniform electric field E between the plates.
-When the separation d is small compared to the size of the plates, distortion of electric field at the boundaries of the plates can be neglected.
+When the separation d is small compared to the size Fig. 16.9 : Working principle of the plates, distortion of electric field at the boundaries of the plates can be neglected.

-If $\sigma$ is surface charge density on either plate, the magnitude of electric field between the plates is given by and the potential difference between the plates is given by
+If σ is surface charge density on either plate, the magnitude of electric field between the plates is given by and the potential difference between the plates is given by of a capacitor